locationtech/geomesa/docs/user/web_data.rst

 into your geoserver lib folder.
-You will need to copy ``spark-<version>-geomesa-assembly.jar`` into the geoserver lib folder, and if not already installed you will need to install the `**geomesa-accumulo-gs-plugin** <../../geomesa-gs-plugin/geomesa-accumulo-geoserver-plugin>`__.
+You will need to copy ``spark-<version>-geomesa-assembly.jar`` into the geoserver lib folder, and if not already installed you will need to install the GeoMesa Accumulo plugin (see :ref:`install_accumulo_geoserver`).

 To get the required Spark jar, you may build the geomesa-web-install project using the 'assemble' profile.
 Please note GeoMesa does not bundle Spark by default, and that Spark has not been approved for distribution under the GeoMesa license.

-You will need hadoop and slf4j jars that are compatible with your spark install.
-For a full list of jars from a working GeoServer instance, refer to `Appendix A <#appendix-a-geoserver-jars>`__.
-Of note, slf4j needs to be version 1.6.1, you will need to add the hadoop-yarn jars and commons-cli jar.
+You will need Hadoop and Slf4j jars that are compatible with your Spark installation.
+For a full list of jars from a working GeoServer instance, refer to :ref:`Spark_geoserver_jars`.
+Of note, slf4j needs to be version 1.6.1; you will need to add the hadoop-yarn jars and commons-cli jar.

 In addition to installing jars, you will need to ensure that the hadoop